fernnbr/c-lib/README.md

 ## Welcome, stranger!

 This document was created with one goal in mind: **to help beginners and students studying software engineering, especially those at 42 School, understand and review each function in the Libft project with clarity and confidence.
 The purpose here is entirely educational.
 This is not a reference manual for production code, but a companion guide to support your **studies only**.
 Whether you're preparing for exams, reviewing your own code, or trying to grasp the logic behind C standard functions, this documentation is structured to meet you where you are at the beginning of your learning journey.

-To make learning easier, each function is broken down into 15 simple and consistent sections, each one focusing on a different learning angle:
+## Structure

+I am dividing different content into diferent repos.
 This guide is meant to be simple, practical, and 100% beginner-friendly.
-Feel free to use it like a workbook, reference, or flashcard companion during your Libft study sessions.

-Keep learning, keep coding and don't panic.

-Structure:

-**01 Function Name:**
-The exact name of the function as defined in the code

-**02 Difficulty Level:**
-Subjective estimate of how hard the function is to understand or implement (Easy / Medium / Hard)

-**03 Function Purpose:**
-A clear, one-sentence description of what the function does

-**04 Function Analogy:**
-A simple, real-world comparison to help a beginner understand the concept intuitively

-**05 Function Prototype:**
-The function declaration as it should appear in a header file, showing return type and parameters

-**06 Parameters:**
-A list describing each input the function takes: name, type, and purpose

-**07 Return Value:**
-Explanation of what the function returns and what the value represents

-**08 Function Code:**
-The full C code implementation of the function, written clearly and commented if necessary

-**09 Function Use Cases:**
-Short code examples that show how the function can be used in practice

-**10 Test Main:**
-A basic main() function with tests you can compile and run to verify the function works

-**11 Gotchas:**
-Common mistakes, edge cases, or behavior that could confuse or mislead beginners

-**12 Implementation Tips:**
-Hints or advice for writing the function correctly and efficiently (e.g., which loop to use, edge handling)

-**13 Reusability in Other Libft Functions:**
-Whether this function can or should be reused in other parts of Libft

-**14 Main Concepts Involved:**
-Key programming concepts used in the function (e.g., pointers, loops, memory allocation)

-**15 Software Engineering Tips:**
-Best practices related to clean code, readability, maintainability, or testing relevant to this function

-**The Functions in this File are:**

-ft_atoi
-ft_bzero
-ft_calloc
-ft_isalnum
-ft_isalpha
-ft_isascii
-ft_isdigit
-ft_isprint
-ft_itoa
-ft_memchr
-ft_memcmp
-ft_memcpy
-ft_memmove
-ft_memset
-ft_putchar_fd
-ft_putendl_fd
-ft_putnbr_fd
-ft_putstr_fd
-ft_split
-ft_strchr
-ft_striteri
-ft_strjoin
-ft_strlcat
-ft_strlcpy
-ft_strlen
-ft_strmapi
-ft_strncmp
-ft_strnstr
-ft_strrchr
-ft_strtrim
-ft_strdup
-ft_substr
-ft_tolower
-ft_toupper

-And they can be segmented withing the following tags:

-**Memory Functions: [Use for memory manipulation]**
+_/originals: Shows my original code, the 1st I wrote it _/resilient-upgrade: Shows the changes I made after learning more through peers, research and code review by seniors _/test-main-cmp: The mains that I used to test and compare with the original function in C (when needed) + expected input _/explanations: More topics and content about each function, like its purpose, "twin" on std lib C, and so on

+## Explanations Repo (under construction)

+It's expected to find in this repo the following structure:

+1) How the function originally works according to C manual (if applicable).
+(How the function is expected to behave)
+2) Function Prototype
+3) Difficult Level (based on my conception - totally subjective here)
+4) How the function behaves
+5) The Behave Analogy (An analogy to what the function does)
+6) The Parameters of the Function
+7) Expected Inputs
+8) What is expected to return
+9) Use cases application (examples)
+10) Errors Management: A list of what I have to comply in this function (compared to the original)
+11) The Code of the Function (resilient code)
+12) Why makes sense handling possible errors
+13) Gotchas (Insights during building/implementing the function)
+14) Implementation Tips
+15) Recycle: It's possible to reuse in other function in the lib?
+16) Main Concepts Involved: Key programming concepts used in the function (e.g., pointers, loops, memory allocation)
+17) Software Engineering Tips: Best practices related to clean code, readability, maintainability, or testing relevant to this function
+18) Other interesting notes about the function: Curiosities, findings and so on

+## The Functions and Files in This Project

+1) ft_atoi
+2) ft_bzero
+3) ft_calloc
+4) ft_isalnum
+5) ft_isalpha
+6) ft_isascii
+7) ft_isdigit
+8) ft_isprint
+9) ft_itoa
+10) ft_memchr
+11) ft_memcmp
+12) ft_memcpy
+13) ft_memmove
+14) ft_memset
+15) ft_putchar_fd
+16) ft_putendl_fd
+17) ft_putnbr_fd
+18) ft_putstr_fd
+19) ft_split
+20) ft_strchr
+21) ft_striteri
+22) ft_strjoin
+23) ft_strlcat
+24) ft_strlcpy
+25) ft_strlen
+26) ft_strmapi
+27) ft_strncmp
+28) ft_strnstr
+29) ft_strrchr
+30) ft_strtrim
+31) ft_strdup
+32) ft_substr
+33) ft_tolower
+34) ft_toupper
+35) Makefile
+36) Libft.h

+## Function Segments

+## Memory Functions: [Use for memory manipulation]

 ft_bzero – Write zeroes to memory
 ft_calloc – Allocate memory and initialize to zero